Robust Particle Density Tempering for State Space Models: Flexible Density Tempering

-We follow \citet{DelMoral2012} and choose the tempering sequence adaptively to ensure a sufficient amount of particle diversity by selecting the next value of $a_{p}$ automatically such that the effective sample size (ESS) stays close to some target value $\textrm{ESS}_{T}$ chosen by the user.
-The effective sample size ESS is used to measure the variability in the $W_i^{(p)}$, and is defined \sumweights{\left ( \sum_{i=1}^{M}\left(W_{i}^{(p)}\right)^{2}\right )} as $\textrm{ESS}= {\sumweights}^{-1}$.
-The ESS varies between 1 and M, with a low value of ESS indicating that the weights are concentrated only on a few particles and a value of $M$ means that the particles are equally weighted.
-We achieve an ESS close to the target value by evaluating the ESS over a grid $a_{1:G,p}$ of potential $a_{p}$ values and select as $a_{p}$ that value of the value of $a_{j,p}$ whose ESS is the closest to $\textrm{ESS}_{T}$.
-We then resample the particles $\left\{ \boldsymbol{\theta}_{1:M}^{\left(p\right)},\boldsymbol{x}_{1:M}^{\left(p\right)}\right\} $ proportionally to their weights $W_{1:M}^{\left(p\right)}$, which means that the resampled particles then have equal weight $W_{1:M}^{\left(p\right)}=1/M$.
+where $\eta_{a_{p}}$ is defined in \eqref{eq: simplified tempered density}.
+We follow \citet{DelMoral2012} and choose the tempering sequence adaptively to ensure sufficient particle diversity by selecting the next value of $a_{p}$ automatically such that the effective sample size (ESS) stays close to some target value $\textrm{ESS}_\textrm{target}$ chosen by the user.
+The ESS is used to measure the variability in the $W_i^{(p)}$, and is defined \sumweights{\left ( \sum_{i=1}^{M}\left(W_{i}^{(p)}\right)^{2}\right )} as $\textrm{ESS} := {\sumweights}^{-1}$.
+The ESS varies between 1 and $M$, with a low value of ESS indicating that the weights are concentrated only on a few particles and a value of $M$ means that the particles are equally weighted.
+An ESS close to the target value is achieved by evaluating the ESS over a grid $\bs a_{1:G,p}$ of potential $a_{p}$ values and selecting as $a_{p}$ the value of $a_{j,p}$ whose ESS is the closest to $\textrm{ESS}_\textrm{target}$.
+Other approaches to select the tempering sequence, such as that in \citet{DelMoral2012}, may be used instead.
+The particles $\left\{ \boldsymbol{\theta}_{1:M}^{\left(p\right)},\boldsymbol{x}_{1:M}^{\left(p\right)}\right\} $ are then resampled proportionately to their weights $\bs W_{1:M}^{\left(p\right)}$, which means that the resampled particles then have equal weight $\bs W_{1:M}^{\left(p\right)}=1/M$.
 This has the effect of eliminating particles with negligible weights and replicating the particles with large weights, so the ESS is now $M$.
+We use multinomial resampling for all the examples in the paper.